 Before joining the C2C team, Ashley worked in behavioral health services where she partnered with community behavioral health providers to support young people transitioning out of the children’s behavioral health system to the adult behavioral health system.
 Prior to moving to Tucson, Ashley lived in Dayton, OH where she worked for Ohio State University Extension as a youth development professional supporting a non-traditional out-of-school time program for seven years.
 While in this position, she worked on program development, design, oversight, evaluation and training as well as supervision of youth and staff for a variety of programs.

-Ashley earned her Bachelor’s of Science in Education from the University of Dayton and a Master’s of Science in Extension Education from The Ohio State University.
+Ashley earned a Bachelor of Science in Education from the University of Dayton and a Master of Science in Extension Education from The Ohio State University.

 Youth Engagement Project Manager